Simplify Your Home: Declutter

 You really don’t need a whole closet for coats after all.
 I couple hooks near the door and you are good.
 I have some hooks for my keys too so now they don’t get lost so often.
-Also bookcases that used to be filled with thousands of books now hold the few precious ones I have kept and serve double duty as room dividers to make two rooms out of one.
+Also, bookcases that used to be filled with thousands of books now hold the few precious ones I have kept and serve double duty as room dividers to make two rooms out of one.

 Ditch room real-estate hogs, such as big overstuffed couches, dining room furniture, and big beds.
 Bulky is out.
-Try not to interrupt line of sight with wooden or solid furniture that makes the space look smaller.
+Try not to interrupt the line of sight with wooden or solid furniture that makes space look smaller.
 As much as possible use wire, Lucite, clear acrylic, metallic dining room furniture.

 I remember when the bulky over-stuffed look was very in, but it also made a room look crowded and small.
 With smaller spaces, these hogs just don’t work.
 We had to get rid of our overstuffed couch and love seat combo in favor of a smaller love seat size couch.
 The clear acrylic coffee table is a nice touch that opens up the room.
-Clear dinning is nice too, but we got a breakfast nook that fits nicely into the small corner space that serves for a dinning room.
+Clear dinning is nice too, but we got a breakfast nook that fits nicely into the small corner space that serves for a dining room.
 It looks small in the store but fills the space perfectly in the apartment.